strukturag/libheif/README.md

 * Make sure that the `cbindgen` executable is found.
 You probably have to add `~/.cargo/bin` to your `$PATH`.
 * Run the `rav1e.cmd` script in directory `third-party` to download rav1e and compile it.

-When using cmake, you have to enable compiling in the local rav1e encoder with `USE_LOCAL_RAV1E'.
+When using cmake, you have to enable compiling the local rav1e encoder with `USE_LOCAL_RAV1E'.
 With autoconf, use the configure option `--enable-local-rav1e'.

+### Adding dav1d decoder for AVIF

+* Install `meson`.
+* Run the `dav1d.cmd` script in directory `third-party` to download dav1d and compile it.

+When using cmake, you have to enable compiling the local dav1d encoder with `USE_LOCAL_DAV1D'.
+With autoconf, use the configure option `--enable-local-dav1d'.

 ## Compiling to JavaScript